Shabrinath/Mariadb-Master-Slave-Setup/README.md

 - Ensure firewall settings allow MariaDB traffic between the master and slave.
 - If replication isn’t working, check `SHOW SLAVE STATUS\G` on the slave for errors.
 - Make sure both servers have unique `server-id` values.
+- Make sure 3306 port is open on master

 ---